-The attractive if somewhat fragile bodywork aside, handling is very nice indeed.
-The curvy design making the camera sit neatly in the hand making the camera nice to hold and use, even when the 10x optical zoom lens is swivelled round through its 270-degrees of arc.
+The handling is very nice indeed, the curvy design making the camera sit neatly in the hand and making the camera very nice to hold and use.
+The camera has a 6-megapixel sensor featuring Nikon’s version of CCD shift anti shake and a 10x optical zoom lens that provides a focal length range of between 38mm and 380mm.

 Basic shooting options include the usual array of subject program modes for instance there’s landscape, portrait, night scene and a sports mode.
 Best Shot Selector (BSS) is built in where the camera chooses the best image from a series and keeps just that one, as is a multi-shot mode that can take 16 continuous images at 1.6fps.

 The Nikon Coolpix S10 follows in the footsteps of some very good and award-winning predecessors (the Coolpix 900 and 950 come immediately to mind) that give a tough act to follow.